 - All staff trained and sign HR Policy on Preventing Hidden Labour Exploitation

-- Appropriate staff trained in, and sign Recruiter Compliance Principles to show understanding and commitment to prevent exploitation
+- Appropriate staff trained in, and sign Recruiter Compliance Principles to show understanding and commitment to preventing exploitation

 - All staff trained on ‘Alert Flags’ and made aware of the correct Alert Flag Reporting Procedure to raise concerns to management.